Barbed Wire Sandwich: Reception

-The British blues boom was fading by 1970 and the album did not attract great popular interest.
+The British blues boom was fading by 1970 and the album did not attract great popular interest, with few copies selling.
 However, it was well received critically.
 Disc and Music Echo said the band played "with conviction and feeling".
 Steve Leggett was moderate in praise, calling it "well executed", "straightforward and professional" British blues.

+The original vinyl record is now rare and highly sought after by collectors of rock and heavy blues music of the late 1960s and 1970s.